Aditya Halindra Faridzky: In the Golkar party

-Member of the East Java Regional People's Representative Council
+Regional legislator

-Aditya ran as a candidate for the East Java Regional People's Representative Council in the 2019 Indonesian general election.
+Aditya ran as a candidate for the East Java Regional House of Representatives in the 2019 Indonesian general election.
 Aditya contested in the elections as a candidate from the Golkar party, representing the 12th East Java electoral district, which covers Bojonegoro and Tuban.
 Aditya obtained 66,562 votes in the election and won a seat in the council, making him the youngest member of the council.

 Aditya, along with 119 other members of the council, was inaugurated on 31 August 2019.
 Aditya was seated in the commission B of the council, which handles economy, industry and trade, agriculture, fishery, livestock, plantation, forestry, food procurement and logistics, cooperatives, small and medium entrepreneurs, tourism, creative economy, and management of regional marine area potential.
 He also became the member of the deliberations body of the council.

 On 1 September 2020, following his plans to run in the 2020 Tuban regent election, Aditya send a letter to the council, stating his plans to resign from the council.
 Aditya officially resigned on 23 September 2020 after he was officially declared eligible to run in the election.
 Aditya's seat remained vacant until 16 November 2020, when Freddy Poernomo was inaugurated and officially replaced him.

 Regent of Tuban

-Election
+Elections

 Since he became a member of the East Java Regional People's Representative Council, Aditya has planned to run in the 2020 Tuban regent election.
 In an interview with Warta Transparan on 31 August 2019, Aditya stated that he has communicated with public figures in Tuban regarding his candidacy.
 Aside from his party Golkar, Aditya was endorsed by the Democratic Party, which announced their support on 5 August 2020, and by the Prosperous Justice Party, which announced their support on 26 August 2020.
 Aditya chose Riyadi, a politician from the Democratic Party, as his running mate.

 Aditya and Riyadi registered themselves as a candidate on 6 September 2020.
 On 23 September 2020, the Tuban General Elections Commission announced three eligible candidates for the election.
 Ballot number was assigned the next day with Aditya as candidate number 2.

 Elections were held on 9 December 2020 on the same day as other elections during the 2020 Indonesian local elections.
 Vandiko campaign team deployed witnesses to the individual polling stations across the regency.
 Aditya himself voted in the Perbon subdistrict along with his mother and sister.
 Following the voting, immediate quick count results favored Aditya's victory.
 Official results were announced by the General Elections Commission on 15 December 2020, with Aditya obtaining 423,212 votes or 60 percent of the total votes.
 Aditya was declared as the winner of the election.
+He was reelected for a second term in 2024, securing 528,942 votes (83.9%).